netscaler/netscaler-k8s-ingress-controller/README.md

 ---

-# Citrix Ingress Controller
+# Citrix ingress controller

 ## Description

-This repository contains Citrix Ingress Controller (CIC) built around  [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+This repository contains Citrix ingress controller built around  [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-## What is an Ingress Controller?
+## What is an ingress controller?

 An Ingress Controller is a controller that watches the Kubernetes API server for updates to the Ingress resource and reconfigures the Ingress load balancer accordingly.

-## What is Citrix Ingress Controller?
+## What is Citrix ingress controller?

-Citrix provides an Ingress Controller for Citrix ADC MPX (hardware), Citrix ADC VPX (virtualized), and Citrix ADC CPX (containerized) for [bare metal](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment/baremetal) and [cloud](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment) deployments.
+Citrix provides an ingress controller for Citrix ADC MPX (hardware), Citrix ADC VPX (virtualized), and Citrix ADC CPX (containerized) for [bare metal](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment/baremetal) and [cloud](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment) deployments.
 It is built around Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) and automatically configures one or more Citrix ADC based on the Ingress resource configuration.

-The Citrix Ingress Controller can be deployed either by directly using [yamls](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment/baremetal) or by [helm charts](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/charts).
+The Citrix ingress controller can be deployed either by directly using [yamls](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment/baremetal) or by [helm charts](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/charts).

 ## Features

-Features supported by Citrix Ingress Controller can be found [here](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment).
+Features supported by Citrix ingress controller can be found [here](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment).

+## Release notes

+Click [here](docs/release-notes.md) for the release notes of the latest Citrix ingress controller release.

 ## Documentation

-For detailed documentation, see [Citrix Ingress Controller Live Documentation](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/).
+For detailed documentation, see [Citrix ingress controller Live Documentation](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/).

 ## Deployment Solutions

-You can deploy Citrix Ingress Controller in many platforms.
+You can deploy Citrix ingress controller in many platforms.
 For detailed information, see [Deployment Architecture](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/deployment).

 ## Examples